KAWASAKI ZX-7R (1996 - 2003) Review

 Value vs rivalsNext up: Equipment

 A mixed bag.
 There are some bargain Kawasaki ZX-7Rs out there but there’s also a few dealers asking massively OTT prices.
-Value your Kawasaki ZX-7R on condition, mileage and service history as well as age.
+Value yours on condition, mileage and service history as well as age.
 Older Kawasaki ZX-7Rs can be bought cheap and barely depreciate these days.
-GSX-R750s are better if you fancy the odd track day, FireBlades if you’d like to tour.
-Find a Kawasaki ZX-7R for sale.
+Suzuki GSX-R750s are better if you fancy the odd track day, Honda FireBlades if you’d like to tour.

 No frills anywhere on the Kawasaki ZX-7R.
 The riding position’s pretty old-school sports – head down, arse up and a thin seat.
 Some people find the Kawasaki ZX-7R comfortable, most don’t.
 The pillion grab handles look generous but there’s little space of leg room for a passenger.
 Cluttered clocks, mediocre mirrors and the headlight doesn’t work as well as it looks.